Piszmog/cloudconfigclient/README.md

 The functions available to retrieve resource files are, `GetFile(directory string, file string, interfaceType interface{}) error` and
 `GetFileFromBranch(branch string, directory string, file string, interfaceType interface{})`.

-* The `interfaceTypee` is the object to deserialize the file to
+* The `interfaceType` is the object to deserialize the file to